Cubic Foot

 Common Mistakes People Make

 Most folks underestimate just how heavy water really is.
-I’ve seen DIY enthusiasts attempt to install heavy aquariums on second-floor balconies without proper structural assessment.
+Which means i’ve seen DIY enthusiasts attempt to install heavy aquariums on second-floor balconies without proper structural assessment.
 The results range from cracked concrete to complete structural failure.

 The Metric Mix-Up